-She stole her way to her daughter with almost silent footsteps, hands outstretched.
-But as soon as her warm fingers touched Sakura's wet cheeks, the young kunoichi flinched and tore herself back to against the window.
-Pain flashed across her mother's face, and she slowly, hesitantly, lowered her pale arms.
+She stole her way to her daughter with almost silent footsteps, hands outstretched, uncertain.
+The second her warm fingers touched Sakura's wet cheeks, the young kunoichi flinched and tore herself away, backing up against the window.
+Pain flashed across her mother's face, and slowly, hesitantly, she lowered her pale arms.

 Anxiety seeped into every pore in her body as wrinkles bloomed on her forehead.
 "Sakura.
 Please, tell me."
-She paused, waiting for the heavily breathing rosette staring out the window to control herself.
+She paused, waiting for heavily breathing daughter staring out the window to control herself.
 "What is wrong?"

 Her lips felt numb as she responded with a weak, "I'm fine."
-Sakura's eyes were wide, but she wasn't focusing on anything in front of her completely.
+Sakura was looking at everything, anything, but was unable to focus on anything in front of her completely.
 She was unable to.

 Mrs Haruno tightened her lips at the answer she was given, not believing a word of it.
 Her gaze flittered about Sakura's face, zoning in specifically on the pasty nature that her skin took on.
 "I don't believe you," she said.

-Sakura shook her head minutely, her face remaining stony and her eyes capturing movement in the corner which showed Dad coming nearer.
+Sakura shook her head minutely, her face remaining stony.
+She captured movement in the corner which showed her father coming nearer.
 "You don't have to."

-Her father sternly stared at her, emphasising his five o'clock shadow and the dark bags under his eyes to make him appear more like a rogue than a Konoha potterer.
+He stared at her sternly, emphasising his five o'clock shadow and the dark bags under his eyes to make him appear more like a rogue than a Konoha potterer.
 She could see his jaw stiffening, his teeth grinding against each other, and she knew he was bristling, noticeable by the way the stubble on his chin stuck out a little more, like a cat fluffing up its tail.

-"Did you have a nightmare, honey?" her mother asked, reaching out again to touch the rosette, but like last time, Sakura cringed out of reach.
+"Did you have a nightmare, honey?" her mother asked, reaching out again to touch her, but Sakura cringed out of reach.

 She shook her head again, closing her mouth and realising how dry it was; she swallowed.
 "I'm fine," she repeated, trying to scrounge up a smile that didn't seem to want to appear.

 I'm back to base one, she realised scornfully.
 I can feel it.
-Everything my body has learned is gone, which is very unusual for a Genjutsu to sap everything of me, and make me twelve again.
-But what could they possible hope to gain in the past?
+Everything my body had learned is all gone.
+I didn't think Genjutsu could do this, much less make me twelve again, but... what could anyone hope to gain in the past?
 Back in my past?
-And who would be 'they'?

 "Alright," her father agreed, though seemed very hesitant to do so.
 "If you say so.
 I trust you."